 As part of the project the Moving Prefab Museum and Archive we aimed to make the map even better, with more stories, photos and links.
 I hope you enjoy its new look, if you have visited the map before.
 Many local, regional and national archives are being digitised and made available online.
 Can you help find information about prefabs through these and other resources to enrich the Prefab Museum’s collective knowledge, or do you know of prefabs still lived in, in your area?
 Please contact via email at firstname.lastname@example.org

 Where does the information come from?
-The National Library of Scotland’s excellent OS London/TQ 1:1,250/1:2,500 maps of London and the south east 1947-64 overlaid on modern maps, and old-maps.co.uk (subscription service).
-If you identify prefab locations for us (roads and streets, villages and towns, boroughs or postcodes) I can generally find them using the maps above.
+The National Library of Scotland’s excellent OS London/TQ 1:1,250/1:2,500 maps of London and the south east 1947-64 overlaid on modern maps, and old-maps.co.uk (now defunct subscription service).
+If you identify prefab locations (roads and streets, villages and towns, boroughs or postcodes) I can generally find them using the NLS maps above.
 Prefabs on these maps are very distinctive, and in some cases I can identify the type of prefab by the shape.
 [Please note the Prefab Museum records the original number of prefabs from old maps, and cannot guarantee that the links in some of the markers will still be active.]

 Tips for searching